 Gwynedd Council is pleased to present a draft of the Strategic Equality Plan 2016-20 for consultation.
-Should you wish to offer comments on the plan, or, or need it in a different language or format, the contact details are on the front page.
+Should you wish to offer comments on the plan a short questionnaire is available on www.gwynedd.gov.uk/equality and copies are also available from council offices, libraries and leisure centres.
+You are also welcome to comment by using the contact details on the front page.
+Please use the same contact details if you require the plan in a different language or format.

 The consultation will be open until I March 2016.